 Mondi Finance plc is a public company limited by shares, incorporated in the United Kingdom and registered in England and Wales.
 The Company's ultimate parent company and ultimate controlling entity is Mondi plc.
-The Mondi Group Integrated report and financial statements 2023 are available at: www.mondigroup.com.
+Mondi plc and its subsidiaries are referred to as the "Mondi Group" or the "Group".
+The Mondi Group Integrated report and financial statements 2024 are available at: www.mondigroup.com.